What is House Rent Allowance (HRA)?

 (Here total income would be total income less all deductions under chapter VI-A except deduction u/s.
 80GG)

 The important point to keep in mind is in order to claim deduction u/s.
-80GG, the assessee has to file Form 10BA prior to filing the ITR.
+80GG, the taxpayer has to file Form 10BA prior to filing the ITR.

 FAQs

-No. House Rent Allowance is an allowance and is exempt from Salary Income.
-House Rent Allowance exemption is allowed u/s 10(13A) of the Income Tax Act.
-You can know your exempt House Rent Allowance from Form 16 issued by your employer.
+No, HRA is an allowance and is exempt from Salary Income u/s 10(13A) of the Income Tax Act.

-You can go for a rental agreement with anyone except your spouse and claim House Rent Allowance.
-So, if you have a rental agreement with your parents, you can ask for the House Rent Allowance tax benefit from your employer.
+A taxpayer can go for a rental agreement with anyone except their spouse and claim HRA.
+So, if they have a rental agreement with their parents, and pay rent to them, the taxpayer can claim an exemption.

 Hey @sushil_verma